Our flagship project- Skirting Science

 ‘I didn’t realise there was so many jobs for women in science.
 Taking part has made me think about having a job in science.’

 Skirting Science relies on the good-will of many people who volunteer their time, expertise and passion ; all of the presenters take time out of their busy professional lives to deliver workshops at the event, as well as those involved in the organisation, paperwork and execution of the project.
 This is in addition to all members of SI Weston-s-Mare who help, lead by Ruth and her team on the planning committee.
-Skirting Science first took place at Hans Price Academy in Weston-Super-Mare and more recently at Broadoak Mathematics and Computing College.
+Skirting Science first took place at Hans Price Academy in Weston-Super-Mare and more recently at Broadoak Mathematics and Computing College with 2017 event at Churchill Academy.
 We appreciate the generosity of institutions such as these to donate so much of their resources to Skirting Science for free.
 For up to date information see and reporting of the latest year’s event 2017.
+As a spin off to Skirting Science, Sparking Science is a satellite initiative for younger students based upon the same ethos.